How To Use Docking Station With Laptop Closed? 5 Effortless Steps (With Pictures)

 Step 3: Select Power Options

-In this step, you’ll get five options to select, and from these options, select the ‘Power Options’ icon and click it.
+In this step, you’ll get five options to select; from these options, select the ‘Power Options’ icon and click it.

-Step 4: Select the option called ‘Choose what closing the lid does.’
+Step 4: Select ‘Choose what closing the lid does.’

 There are several choices down the left side; select the “Choose what closing the lid does” option.